spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * Verify in Inspector that the following exist: Two client workers, two player controller entities (these are called `PlayerDisconnectController`) and two player character entities.
   * Press `M` in one of the clients, to make that client leave the deployment by traveling to the empty map.
   * Verify in the Inspector that only one client worker entity, one player controller entity and one player character entity exist.
   * In the Unreal Editor Toolbar, click Stop when you're done.
   * Shut down the deployment if this doesn't happen automatically.
-* How to test for the server disconnecting all clients:
-  * From the Unreal toolbar, open the Play drop-down menu and enter the number of players as 2.
-  * Select Play.
-  * From the UnrealGDK toolbar, open the Inspector.
-  * Verify in Inspector that the following exist: Two client workers, two player controller entities (these are called `PlayerDisconnectController`) and two player character entities.
-  * Open a terminal window and `cd` `UnrealGDKTestGyms\spatial`.
-  * Run `curl -X PUT -d "Yes" localhost:5006/worker_flag/workers/UnrealWorker/flags/PrepareShutdown`.
-  * Verify in the Inspector that zero client worker entities, zero player controllers entities and zero player character entities exist.
-  * In the Unreal Editor Toolbar, click Stop when you're done.
-  * Shut down the deployment if this doesn't happen automatically.
 * How to test for a player disconnecting by exiting the client window: